Can babies have sugar? If so, when and how much? If not, why? Keep reading to find all the answers.

 Research also shows that sweet foods actually have a calming and relaxing effect on babies.

 So does this mean you should you hold off on introducing fruits?

-The short answer is no. As American Academy of Pediatrics states, “there’s no evidence that your baby will develop a dislike for vegetables if fruit is given first.
-Babies are born with a preference for sweets, and the order of introducing foods does not change this. ”
+The short answer is no. There’s no evidence that your baby will develop a dislike for vegetables if fruit is given first.
+Babies are born with a preference for sweets, and the order of introducing foods does not change this.

 What’s most important here is to focus on introducing a wide variety of foods EARLY and OFTEN, during the weaning period.
 This will be tremendous in shaping their food preference from early on.